 ROSEN, GLOBALLY RECOGNIZED INVESTOR COUNSEL, Encourages Bright Green Corporation Investors to Inquire About Class Action Investigation – BGXX

-/EIN News/ -- NEW YORK, Feb.
-23, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of Bright Green Corporation (NASDAQ: BGXX) resulting from allegations that Bright Green may have issued materially misleading business information to the investing public.
+NEW YORK, Feb.
+23, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of Bright Green Corporation BGXX resulting from allegations that Bright Green may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Bright Green securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.